 Holding pontoons, number 4 and 5, are to the west of the entrance of St Helier Marina on the Albert Quay.
 These pontoons are accessible at all states of tide and can be used for holding craft until access to St Helier Marina is possible.

 Local boat owners have the option to use either La Collette yacht basin pontoon ‘D’ or pontoons 4 and 5 on the Albert Quay for holding when access to their berth is not possible.
 These pontoons can also be used for loading and unloading.

 Pets / animals

-Detailed guidance on pets / animals on board vessels is available on the Jersey Marinas website.
+Detailed guidance on pets / animals on board vessels is available on the Jersey Marinas section of this website.

 Local registration of vessels

-Under the Boats and Surf-Riding (Control) (Jersey) Regulations, 1969, all craft of 8 feet or over in length owned by a person ordinarily resident in the Island must be registered with Jersey Harbours.
+Under the Boats and Surf-Riding (Control) (Jersey) Regulations, 1969, all craft of eight feet or over in length, owned by a person ordinarily resident in the Island must be registered with Jersey Harbours.

-Local registrations are split into 2 different categories depending on the type and speed of craft:
+Local registrations are split into two different categories depending on the type and speed of craft:

 - any mechanically propelled vessel under 30 feet in overall length designed for or capable of travelling on the sea at a speed in excess of 12 knots.
 The craft will be allocated a 'JY' number which must be displayed on both sides of the hull where it must be visible at all times

-- any boat of 8 feet or over in length (except vessels registered as detailed above).
-Registration is required once only, but vessels must be re-registered by the new owner if ownership changes
+- any boat of eight feet or over in length (except vessels registered as detailed above).
+Registration is required once only, but vessels must be re-registered if ownership changes by the new owner

 Sailboards, surfboards, kayaks, canoes and kite surfers must also be registered, but this process is mostly completed through the respective clubs and associations who will provide third party liability insurance with club membership.